UNINETTSigma2/documentation/files_storage/sharing_files.md

 For example, if the PL of the project owning the file group `acme` wants `/cluster/shared/acme/inventory_db` to be world readable, the project leader is allowed to do this (e.g., by running, `chmod -R o+r /cluster/shared/acme/inventory_db`).

-Note that the shared project areas must contain no private data.
-Also note that you must never set any directory or file to world writable.
+Note that the shared project areas **must not** contain any private data.

+Also note that you **must never** set any directory or file to world writable.

 For accounting purposes, the group ownerships are regularly controlled, and in case needed, reset.